 Interested persons are referred to the discussion in the prospectus for the Funds of the principal risks of an investment in the Funds.
-These include tracking error risk (factors causing a Fund's performance to not match the performance of its underlying index), market trading risk (for example, trading halts, trading above or below net asset value), investment style risk, sector risk, investment approach risk, non-diversification risk, issuer-specific risk, foreign securities risk and portfolio turnover risk.
+These include tracking error risk (factors causing a Fund's performance to not match the performance of its underlying index), market trading risk (for example, trading halts, trading above or below net asset value), investment style risk, sector risk, investment approach risk, non-diversification risk, issuer-specific risk, management risk, geographic concentration risk and foreign securities risk.